 Of all these great young shortstops across the game, Swanson is, or was, supposed to be the best of the bunch.
 Wouldn’t you know it, out of all of them, Swanson is the one who comes up and falls flat on his face?
 2017 was a nightmare for the former Vanderbilt star, as he batted just .232 with an OPS of just .636 in his rookie campaign.
 Swanson has followed up his poor 2017 with an even worse 2018 Spring Training.
 He might be headed for another demotion back down to Triple-A, and the clock could start to tick soon.
 Swanson’s poor rookie campaign wasn’t the only issue.
 Now former GM John Coppolella was banned for life for illegally manipulating the contracts of the Braves international free agent signings from 2015-2017.
 In addition, 13 of the Braves minor league players were declared free agents as a result of the punishment.
 This organization has their work cut out for them if they want to stay away from falling back into the cellar.

-Since they have been so good for so long, and have dominated the National League East for the past two decades, there is not one rival who really stands out.
-There have been times where the Mets have given them issues though.
+Since they have been so good for so long, and have dominated the National League East for the past two decades, there is not one rival who stands out.
+There have been times when the Mets have given them issues though.
 The next time the Mets and Braves meet this season won’t be until Sunday, June 30th.
 As of this moment, the Braves biggest rival is the Washington Nationals.
 Many people believe that the Nationals have a better team than the Braves, but the Braves have better management and coaching.
-Overall, this Braves team is a good, exciting, up and coming team in which you will get your money’s worth.
+Overall, this Braves team is a good, exciting, up-and-coming team in which you will get your money’s worth.

 2015 was year 140 for the Braves franchise.
 This would be a new season with a new general manager.
-John Hart signed to a three year deal.
-The Braves shed 21 players that were on the roster last year, and added 29 players via trades and free agent acquisitions.
+John Hart signed a three-year deal.
+The Braves shed 21 players that were on the roster last year and added 29 players via trades and free-agent acquisitions.
 The Braves shed their hitting coach, third base coach, and their assistant hitting coach.
-The starting line up on opening day was Eric Young Jr., Jace Peterson, Nick Markakis, Freddie Freeman, Christian Bethancourt, Kelly Johnson, Alberto Callaspo, Andrelton Simmons, Julio Teheran.
+The starting lineup on opening day was Eric Young Jr., Jace Peterson, Nick Markakis, Freddie Freeman, Christian Bethancourt, Kelly Johnson, Alberto Callaspo, Andrelton Simmons, and Julio Teheran.

 2016 has gone exactly as was expected for the Braves as well.
-They currently sit at 43-70, good for last place in the National League East, 23.5 games back of the first place Nationals, and the worst record overall in baseball.
-At the trade deadline, the Braves made a very head scratching move acquiring Matt Kemp and his bad contract from the San Diego Padres.
+They currently sit at 43-70, good for last place in the National League East, 23.5 games back of the first-place Nationals, and the worst record overall in baseball.
+At the trade deadline, the Braves made a very head-scratching move by acquiring Matt Kemp and his bad contract from the San Diego Padres.
 Of course, they got rid of a player they didn't want any longer in Hector Olivera, but still, this was a bizarre move for a team in a rebuild.
-Of course though, this rebuild has been strange.
-Some people are wondering if John Hart is getting a little too cute with this.
+Of course, though, this rebuild has been strange.
+Some people wonder if John Hart is getting too cute with this.